-Part-time payments officer required for European expansion of reputable company.
+Part-time payments officer required for European expansion of a reputable company.
 Work from home.
 Earn up to £1000 a week, 1 or 2 hours work.

-What exactly is a Mule?
+What exactly is a Money Mule?

 The simplest definition of a Money Mule is someone who willingly withdraws illegitimately obtained money or transfers it between accounts, whilst taking a small percentage for their own fee.

-Or, perhaps more simply – money laundering.
+Or, perhaps more simply – it’s someone who agrees to help with money laundering.